 As far as fishing is concerned, many policies have been put in place to address the dwindling numbers of various species.
 Belize is the first country ever to ban bottom trawling completely.
 Places like Hol Chan Marine Reserve are designed to preserve the sensitive marine habitat as well as the imperiled coral structures.
 Bonefish, Tarpon, and Permit are all catch-and-release only.

 7. Loads of Low-cost Charters

 All of this AND only at the fraction of a cost?
 Now someone other than a prying Permit must be yanking your leader, right?
 But it’s true: the competition among charters out here is progressively stiff, leading to many businesses slashing their prices dramatically in order to appeal to an increasingly curious angling demographic.
-After all, how often do you hear of a Grand Slam opportunity, starting at only 250 bucks?
+After all, how often do you hear of going on a charter with a Grand Slam opportunity, starting at only 250 bucks?
 Well, you have now.

 If you have any additional questions and comments, be sure to let us know in the comment section below!
 We always love hearing from you.
 Now off you go, that plane ticket isn’t going to book itself.